Facility + Specifier Guide

 - Clean sensor lenses weekly

-- Flush aerators monthly in hard-water regions
+- Flush aerators monthly in hard-water areas

-- Replace batteries proactively (every 12–18 months)
+- Replace batteries proactively (after 12-18 months)

-- Inspect wiring in wired models
+- Examine wiring in wired models

-Total Cost of Ownership (TCO) and Durability
+Total Cost of Ownership and Durability

 Key savings include: